Student Debate Days launch 2023/24 programme

 The Debate Day programme offers 10 schools the chance to debate a legal topic at the Supreme Court.
-Successful applicants spend a day at the UKSC, have a tour of the building and are then split into their three teams, (For, Against and Justices).
+Successful applicants spend a day at the UKSC, have a tour of the building and are then split into their three teams (For, Against and Judges).
 Groups are coached by professional lawyers, in preparation for a debate that will take place in one of the courtrooms.

 A debate pack will be sent in advance, so students will have prepared their key submissions before the debate.
 The subject of the debate will be associated with a previous UKSC case, for example:

 "Do stop and search powers strike a fair balance between the rights of the individual and the interests of society?"

-There is also the option for a virtual session.
-Whereby students will be coached and make their presentations by Microsoft Teams.
+There is also the option for a virtual session whereby students will instead be coached and make their presentations by Microsoft Teams.

 The programme is open to accredited teaching institutions (schools or colleges) for Years 12 to 13 in England Wales, Years 12 to 14 in Northern Ireland and S5 and S6 students in Scotland.